datanav/docs/configuration.rst

    * - ``host``
      - String
      - Host name or IP address to the database server.
 Must be DNS resolvable if non-numeric.
+Note that this property is not required when the "oracle_tns" ``dbtype`` is specified.
      -
-     - Yes
+     - Yes*

    * - ``port``
      - Integer
-     - Database IP port
+     - Database IP port.
+Note that this property is not required when the "oracle_tns" ``dbtype`` is specified.
      -
-     - Yes
+     - Yes*

    * - ``database``
      - String
      - Name/id of database to connect to.
+Note that when the "oracle_tns" ``dbtype`` is specified, this property should contain the entire TNS record for the connection.
      -
      - Yes